 21st Century Survival SKills

-Dr. Robert Bjork and colleagues identified a set of four essential criteria for a student to become a self-regulated learner:
+Dr. Robert Bjork and colleagues identified a set of four essential criteria for a student to become a self-directed learner:

 (a) Understanding key aspects of the functional architecture that characterizes human learning and memory